cuba fuel shortage

 Download a VPN before getting to Cuba

 There has been public Wi-Fi internet access in Cuba available in public places for several years now.
 Internet access is now available in private spaces as well.
 And many visitors to Cuba also buy a Tourist Sim Card.
-However, many sites that provide information on life in Cuba are blocked within the country, as the Cuban Government censors and blocks many sites.
+However, many sites that provide information on life in Cuba are blocked within the country, because of the US embargo.

 If you plan to use Viazul buses on your trip to Cuba